LEARNAcademy/syllabus/tools-and-resources/interview-questions.md

 - Talk to me about a period in your life when you had to conquer a significant limitation that stood in the way of you accomplishing a goal.
 - How are you going to continue to develop your professional skills and knowledge?
 - Is it better to have a job done perfectly, albeit late, or merely good but on time?
 - What's something you'd be ecstatic about doing every day for the rest of your professional career?
 - If I gave you $100,000 to build your own business, what would you do?

 ### Work Process & Approach

 - What are your favorite tools/processes to ensure the success of a project?
 - What are the 3 most important skills of a Software Engineer?
 - There will always be unexpected changes that need to happen in a project.
 How do you handle these surprises?
 - How do you handle change within the workplace?
 Can you give an example?

-### About the candidate
+### About the Candidate

 - Tell me about yourself.
 - What’s your area of strength?